lasanthamudalige/setups/arch/sway-config/README.md

   sudo pacman -S ttf-jetbrains-mono-nerd ttf-fira-code
   ```

-5.Install basic set of applications
+5. Install basic set of applications

 ***You need to get a torrent client a screenshot tool and a clipboard manager for this***